-Development and Peace has been working in the Democratic Republic of the Congo (DRC) since the end of the 1970s.
-The organization supports a number of groups dedicated to consolidating the democratic progress achieved since the 2006 elections and working to build lasting peace.
+Development and Peace has been carrying out projects in the Democratic Republic of the Congo (DRC) since the end of the 1970s.